CIPHER-SHIVAM/PharmCare/README.md

 <p align="center">Made with ❤️ by <strong>SHIVAM SHAH</strong></p> <p align="center"> ⭐ Star this repository if you find it useful! </p>
 Happy managing your pharmacy with PharmaCare! 💊

 ---

+Just **copy this entire block** and paste it into your `README.md` – it will display perfectly on GitHub. 🚀

+---